DIY and Crafts

 Glitter Piggy Bank Craft

-A sparkling piggy bank decorated with glitter.
 Image Source/Tutorial: Greta’s Day

 Materials Required:

-Piggy bank model, glue, red glitter, brush.
+Piggy bank model, glue, red glitter, and a brush.

 Procedure: